mitmath/18369/README.md

 Defined the time-evolution operator explicitly via an exponentiated operator on the 6-component vector-field (**E**, **H**).
 Showed that the time-evolution operator is unitary in an appropriate inner product, for lossless materials, and that this leads to conservation of energy.

 **Further reading:** See my [Notes on the algebraic structure of wave equations](notes/wave-equations.pdf) for a general discussion of many wave equations, showing that they share the common form dψ/dt D ψ where D is anti-Hermitian.
 For Poynting's theorem, see any graduate-level book on electromagnetism, e.g. Jackson's _Classical Electrodynamics_.
 The result is summarized in chapter 2 of the textbook.
 Beware that matters are more complicated for dispersive media (ones in which ε and μ depend on ω), as discussed briefly in Jackson.
 A much more complete review of passive dispersive media, including the consequences of passivity for causality etcetera, can be found in our 2014 paper [Speed-of-light limitations in passive linear media](http://math.mit.edu/~stevenj/papers/Welters14.pdf): see in particular the discussion of passivity in section II.B and of "dynamical" energy density in section V.A.

+### Lecture 9: 6 October

+Finished time-evolution notes from previous lecture.

+Introduced **dielectric waveguides**, via the simple 2d example of a high-ε region surrounded by a low-ε region, invariant in the x direction.

+A point source (delta-function current) in a dielectric waveguide will generally excite _both_ guided (below the light line) and radiating (above the light line) solutions, and you might be interested in [this animation](https://github.com/mitmath/18303/raw/fall16/waveguide-movies/index-0.5.mp4) of a point source in a dielectric waveguide (ε=4 surrounded by air) (see also the [larger version of the same animation](https://github.com/mitmath/18303/raw/fall16/waveguide-movies/index-0.5-long.mp4)).

+Introduced the "reduced" eigenproblem Θ̂ₖ=exp(-ikx)Θ̂exp(ikx) for the modes of a particular wavevector **k**.
+This is also Hermitian, its solutions ω(k) yield the dispersion relation (or _band structure_) of the problem.
+The rotational symmetries are now reduced for Θ̂ₖ to the "little group of *k*", the symmetries that preserve *k*.

+Explained how mirror symmetry in _z_ means that _z_-invariant solutions in "2d" structures ε(x,y) can be segregated into two polarizations: even Hz-polarized (what the book calls "TE") and odd Ez-polarized (what the book calls "TM").
+(Note that the literature is split on the terminology here: many authors call the former TM and the latter TE.)

+By conjugating the eigenequation, for real ε, showed that ω(**k**)=ω(−**k**) in general, even for structures without mirror symmetry.
+Connected this to time-reversal symmetry: the conjugated mode corresponds to running time backwards, which still solves the same Maxwell's equation.
+One way to break time-reversal symmetry is by introducing absorption loss (complex ε, which time-reverses into gain).
+Alternatively, briefly mentioned magneto-optic materials (complex-Hermitian ε, neglecting absorption) and why a static magnetic field can (locally) break time-reversal symmetry, and of use for Faraday isolators.

+Continued discussing **dielectric waveguides**, via the simple 2d example of a high-ε region surrounded by a low-ε region, invariant in the x direction.
+Explained that the solutions far from the waveguide lead to a continuous region, the _light cone_, and argued (proof to come later) that the higher-ε region pulls down localized guided modes below the light cone.
+Since they are localized, they form discrete bands in order to stay orthogonal.

+**Further reading**: See the book, chapter 3, on index guiding and the variational principle.
+(See e.g. Jackson's _Classical Electrodynamics_ for a more traditional viewpoint on dielectric waveguides, focused on the two cases that can be solved analytically, and Marcuse's _Theory of Dielectric Optical Waveguides_ for an expanded version of this.
+See e.g. Ramaswami and Sivarajan, _Optical Networks_ for a nice practical overview of dielectric waveguiding in modern telecommunications.)